| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 top level in the file.
 This is necessary because Emacs on some operating

-as a null macro.
+systems defines the keyword static as a null macro.
 (This definition

 is used because those systems put all variables declared static in a place